NidhiSharma63/Reactflow-assignment/Readme.md

 4. **Workflow Triggering**: Trigger workflows as required.

 ## The wait is set to 1s instead of 60s because vercel free tier doesn't allow long requests

+## I only know e2e testing using playwright or cypress so i didn't write the test but i'm learning about writing test for component using react-testing-library